ShrutiVaishnav03/Power-BI-Dashboard-/README.md

 **Project Objective:**
-                 To get the data of attrition in the organization and what was the job roles & from which department they belong.
+                 To get the data of attrition in the organization and what was the job roles & from which department they belongs.
 <br>
 **Project Justification:**
                  Attriton is different from turnover, which generally involves dismissals or layoffs.
 Attrition can impact organizational stability & may